Looking for some no-nonsense time management strategies?

 You could have a highly efficient tool do that for you.

-Time Doctor is a powerful performance management tool that major companies, like Verizon and Ericsson, as well as small businesses like Thrive Market, use to boost employee productivity with ease.
+Time Doctor is a powerful performance management tool that major companies as well as small businesses use to boost employee productivity with ease.

 It tracks all workday activities, giving you real time, actionable insights to improve time management.

 - Start and end times of each task.

 - Top projects and tasks by hours worked.